Gota de Leche Building: Architecture and design

 Architect Arcadio Arellano, with help from his brother Juan Arellano, was responsible for the design of the two-storey Gota de Leche Building located in S. Loyola Street.
 The building's construction started in 1914, and was opened in 1915.
 It and was constructed out of brick masonry.
 The structure features a series of adjoining arches with glazed terracotta spandrels that acts as a corridor or a veranda that effectively provides shades to the large windows.
 In addition, a tall arched doorway serves as the main entrance with images of infants as adornments.
 A simple fountain with a statue can be found on the front yard.

 The Ospedale degli Innocenti, an orphanage in Florence, Italy which was considered as the first renaissance building in Europe, was the inspiration for the architecture Gota de Leche Building.
-The Gota de Leche's design has been cited as exceptional and a successful adaptation of Italian renaissance architecture that is well suited to the tropical climate here in the Philippines.
+The Gota de Leche's design has been cited as exceptional and a successful adaptation of Spanish Colonial architecture that is well suited to the Spanish influence in the Philippines.